theseus-os/Theseus/book/src/subsystems/task_invariants.md

 Rust already ensures this for multiple concurrent userspace threads, as long as they were created using its standard library thread type.
-Instead of using the standard library, Theseus provides its own task abstraction, overcoming the standard library’s need to extralingually accommodate unsafe, platform-specific thread interfaces, e.g. fork().
+Instead of using the standard library, Theseus provides its own task abstraction, overcoming the standard library’s need to extralingually accommodate unsafe, platform-specific thread interfaces, e.g. `fork()`.
-Theseus does not offer fork because it is known to be unsafe and unsuitable for SAS systems [7], as it extralingually duplicates task context, states, and underlying memory regions without reflecting that aliasing at the language level.
+Theseus does not offer fork because it is known to be unsafe and unsuitable for SAS systems[^2], as it extralingually duplicates task context, states, and underlying memory regions without reflecting that aliasing at the language level.

 Theseus’s task abstraction preserves safety similarly to and as an extension of Rust threads.